Visual Search and SEO – Looking beyond

 Visual search is something we all partake every day.
 Every time we need to find something like our mobile phone or keys, our brain is engaged in a visual search.
 Humans can recognize objects with increasing ease over time.

 With the advent of technology, Visual Search is revolutionizing the way we search products online.
 Google Goggles app was launched in 2010 that allows captured images to be used as search query.
-Leading Search Engine Marketing companies in Kerala are of the opinion that a war for visual search engine supremacy has started with the arrival of the Pinterest Lens and Google Lens.
+Leading Search Engine Marketing companies in San Francisco are of the opinion that a war for visual search engine supremacy has started with the arrival of the Pinterest Lens and Google Lens.
 Visual search has the potential to influence purchasing decisions and consumer habits.

 In the age of instant gratification, visual search will surely usher in the era of “snap and surf” purchasing.
 This would help online stores with online catalogs and product listing ads (PLAs) in leaps and bounds.